pytest-dev/pyfakefs/docs/usage.rst

 In case of ``fake_filesystem_unittest.TestCase``, these arguments can either be set in the TestCase instance initialization, or passed to ``setUpPyfakefs()``.

-.. note:: If you need these arguments in ``PyTest``, you can pass them using ``@pytest.mark.parametrize``.
+.. note:: If you need these arguments in ``pytest``, you can pass them using ``@pytest.mark.parametrize``.
 Note that you have to also provide `all Patcher arguments <http://jmcgeheeiv.github.io/pyfakefs/master/modules.html#pyfakefs.fake_filesystem_unittest.Patcher>`__ before the needed ones, as keyword arguments cannot be used, and you have to